segmentio/segment-docs/src/connections/destinations/catalog/datarangers/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
-2. Search for "DataRangers" in the Destinations Catalog, and select the "DataRangers" destination.
+2. Search for "BytePlus" in the Destinations Catalog, and select the "BytePlus" destination.
-3. Choose which Source should send data to the "DataRangers" destination.
+3. Choose which Source should send data to the "BytePlus" destination.
-4. In DataRangers, go to your "[Organization Settings](https://datarangers.com/datarangers/org/84/app/list)" > "Project List" and find the targeted project.
+4. In BytePlus, go to your "[Organization Settings](https://docs.byteplus.com/data-intelligence/docs/create-your-organizations-and-projects)" > "Project List" and find the targeted project.
 5. Click on **Details** for the targeted project and find the API key ("App Key") on the pop-out information page.
 This should be a 32-character string of numbers and letters.
-6. Enter the "API Key" in the "DataRangers" destination settings in Segment.
+6. Enter the "API Key" in the "BytePlus" destination settings in Segment.

 Page